Plonk

 ‘Of course.’

-It was a rule they had both learned at an early age, from a wizened old bard with the unfortunate name of Cockin DeEar, who was something of a wine, and potato, expert.
+It was a rule they had both learned at an early age, from a wizened old bard with the unfortunate name of Cockin DeEar, who was something of a wine, not to mention root vegetable, expert.
 Cockin DeEar had taught them which drink they should drink, which fork to use for which dish, how to walk properly, and how to introduce a lady to company.
-Cockin DeEar was serving a life sentence for testing out his trusty pocket fog horn while reposing in the quiet carriage of the Kent - Bangladesh commuter locomotive.
+Cockin DeEar was serving a life sentence for testing out his trusty pocket fog horn while reposing in the quiet carriage of the Kent - Bangladesh commuter locomotive service.
 Cockin DeEar’s rules vis-a-vis wine were peculiar, but the pair, knowing no other system, stuck to them with an oblivious and dogmatic confidence.

-‘But let’s not be picky, we’ll get any old thing as long as it’s red and alcoholic and covered in honey and poured from the mouth of a taxidermied badger, eh?’
+‘But let’s not be picky, we’ll get any old plonk as long as it’s red and alcoholic and covered in honey and poured from the mouth of a taxidermied badger, eh?’

 ‘Of course.’